 Most buyers nowadays, especially millennials, are all about energy efficiency.
 Just a few upgrades to your HVAC, water heater, windows, and lighting can make big cuts in your energy bills and save a bundle of money over time.

-Low-flow water fixtures can cut your water consumption by half while double pane windows can be up to 50% more energy efficient than traditional windows.
+Low-flow water fixtures can cut your water consumption by half, while double-pane windows can be up to 50% more energy efficient than traditional windows.
 Why not combine this with a smart technology upgrade and have smart lighting and a smart thermostat installed.
 Buyers will be doubly impressed by a smart home that is also energy efficient.

 Old Carpet?
-It’s Time to Make a Switch to Hardwood
+Make a switch to hardwood

 New floors are always welcome.
 If your property is a condo or coop apartment, switching hardwood floors are still a classic choice that is broadly appreciated, and most preferred can spruce up your interior.